vanorsigma/neuro-emote-guess/README.md

 - [ ] Player list does not refresh immediately on restart
 - [ ] Restarting is broken
 - [ ] Changing duration of the game is broken
+- [ ] Mock usernames in dev enviornment